M1lken01/gta5bulkrename/README.md

 Instructions:
 * Run the program
+* Move .ydd and .ytd files to ./stuff folder
-* Choose the option you want
+* Choose the option you want to do with them

 <!-- CONTACT -->
 ## Contact